Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Graph classes of bounded clique-width

 Note that the color assignments above are similar to those in Case 1b and Case 2b in the proof of Lemma~\ref{lem:dist_here_CN}.

-We will prove by induction that at the end of every iteration $i \in [n]$, every vertex has a uniquely colored neighbor in $G[i]$.
+We prove by induction that at the end of every iteration $i \in [n]$, every vertex has a uniquely colored neighbor in $G[i]$.
 This holds for the base case $i = 2$.
 For the inductive step, it is easy to see that if $v_i$ has color 0, then we only need to show the claim for $v_i$, and otherwise, we have to show the claim also for all vertices in $N_i[v_i]$ (recall that this refers to the neighborhood of $v_i$ in $G[i]$).
-With this knowledge, we go through the two cases.
-In Case 1, if $a \neq 0$, $v_j$ is the uniquely colored neighbor of $v_i$.
-If $a = 0$, $v_i$ is its own uniquely colored neighbor.
-Further, as its color $x$ is different than $b$, the uniquely colored neighbor of $v_j$ remains unchanged.
-In Case 2, $N_i[v_i] = N_i[v_j]$, and hence $v_i$ and $v_j$ share the same uniquely colored neighbor whose color is $b$.